1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Also Read: Value Of Old Pennies By Year (1959-Present)

-The 1931 wheat penny stands as a testament to how economic catastrophe can reshape monetary production.
-As the Great Depression deepened throughout 1930 and into 1931, the Federal Reserve and Treasury Department faced an unprecedented situation: banks were failing, businesses were closing, and the velocity of money circulation had slowed dramatically.
+The 1931 Wheat Penny stands as a testament to how economic catastrophe can reshape monetary production.
+As the Great Depression deepened throughout 1930 and into 1931, banks were failing, businesses were closing, and the velocity of money in circulation had slowed dramatically — existing coins stayed in pockets and wallets far longer than usual, eliminating the need for typical mintage levels.

-The U.S. Mint responded to these unprecedented conditions by implementing severe production cuts across all facilities.
-Philadelphia’s output dropped to 19.4 million pennies, a fraction of typical production levels, while Denver managed only 4.5 million pieces.
-San Francisco faced the most dramatic reduction, striking merely 866,000 cents in what would become the lowest mintage for any Lincoln penny from a branch mint.
+The U.S. Mint responded with severe production cuts across all facilities, reducing combined output to just 24,742,000 cents — the 4th lowest total mintage year in the entire wheat penny series.
+Philadelphia’s output dropped to 19.4 million pennies, while Denver managed only 4.48 million pieces, and San Francisco struck merely 866,000 cents — the lowest mintage for any Lincoln penny from a branch mint.

-Production timing created additional complications that would influence collecting patterns for decades.
-Many 1931-S pennies remained in Treasury storage until 1935, when improved economic conditions allowed their release.
+Production timing created an additional twist that shaped collecting patterns for generations.
+Many 1931-S pennies remained in Treasury storage until 1935, when improving economic conditions allowed their release into circulation.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)